Gothic (series): Gothic

 The first game of the franchise was released on 15 March 2001 in Germany, on 30 October 2001 in Europe, on 23 November 2001 in North America and on 28 March 2002 in Poland.

-The game takes place in a medieval fantasy world, in which humans are losing the war against the orcs.
+The game takes place in a Dark medieval fantasy world, in which humans are losing the war against the orcs.
 The hero, a young nameless man, is forced to work in the Penal Colony, because of his crimes.
 In order to continue the fight against the orcs, the king needs to extract magical ore and use it for weapons and armor.
 Every burglar, thief or other criminal is sent in the Colony to work in the mines, by the king's order.

-To keep the prisoners inside, the king ordered 12 magicians to create a magical barrier over the colony.
-However, due to complications, the barrier trapped a much larger territory than originally intended, along with the 12 magicians and the king's forces.
+To keep the prisoners inside, the king ordered 12 magicians to create a Magical Barrier over the colony.
+However, due to complications, the Barrier trapped a much larger territory than originally intended, along with the 12 magicians and the king's forces.
 Thus the militia blocked inside soon lost control over the prisoners, and the king had no choice but to trade with the convicts.
 Soon after the convicts divided into several camps, one of which the Man can join in order to survive and advance the plot.

+The game had a cameo appearance of the popular German Medieval metal band In Extremo, who played the song Herr Mannelig in-game.

 Gothic II

 Gothic II is the second game in the Gothic franchise, released on 23 November 2002 in Germany, on 13 June 2003 in Europe and 29 October 2003 in North America.
 It's the sequel to Gothic.

-The game events continue the ones from the first Gothic – as the barrier was destroyed, many prisoners escaped; many of them headed to Khorinis with fake titles (since the militia started to search for the escaped convicts), and others remained in the mountains forming groups of bandits.
+The game events continue the ones from the first Gothic – as the Barrier was destroyed, many prisoners escaped; many of them headed to Khorinis with fake titles (since the militia started to search for the escaped convicts), and others remained in the mountains forming groups of bandits.

 But things aren't quite that good in Khorinis, as many thought – Xardas (the hero's mentor) informs him that a greater evil is now threatening the land – as The Sleeper was banished he made a last call to all his minions to gather in the Valley of Mines.